foligny/gulp-requirejs/README.md

 + Regular maintain and version upgrade after the chinese National Day.

 # Instruction
-+ All defined modules should in one particular directory like `./modules`, any other third-party modules, libs, plugins outside the directory will just import their contents, without any processing.
++ All defined modules should in one particular directory like `./modules` (plugins or any other requirejs specific modules included), any other libs with global variable outside the directory just import their contents, without any processing.
 + When `opts.path` undeclared, all module name(auto added) and module dependent name should be relative path **without dot, oblique at the beginning or extname at the end**.
 + When `opts.path` declared, module name would be `path config` value, not original relative path.